tdotdlo/React-Course/README.md

 Also I have added a README.md file to track my progress and will be using it as a method of journalling until I get my note taking application to continue to jot down what my progress and journey through the course as time progresses.

 Another thing I have started looking into was how to use the markup language correctly.
-The source I used for this basic file is [https://www.markdownguide.org/basic-syntax/](Basic Syntax | Markdown Guide)
+The source I used for this basic file is https://www.markdownguide.org/basic-syntax/ (Basic Syntax | Markdown Guide)

 ## Topics that were Refreshed